dipunm/bitcoin-starter-kit/book/01-introduction.md

 - It has no wireless transmitters that might leak sensitive data.
 - It is pre-built with buttons and a screen, so it requires no electronic wiring or assembly.

 Some sections are designed to be thought provoking.
-We will discuss technical vulnerabilities and how to safely navigate and avoid security breaches and unexpected compromises, as well as offering practical, non-technical solutions that anyone can easily follow.
+We will discuss technical vulnerabilities and how to safely navigate and avoid security breaches and unexpected compromises, and summarise by offerering practical, non-technical solutions that anyone can easily follow.

-While some threats may seem unlikely, you should consider whether it is really worth the convenience to overlook them, now and into the future.
-Ultimately, understanding the risks you are taking, and how you may advance in the future if your circumstances change, is never a bad thing.
+While some of the threats we discuss may seem unlikely, take the time to consider whether it is really worth the convenience to overlook them; now and into the future.
+Even if you choose convenience based on your current circumstances, it is always beneficial to understand the risks you are taking and how you might improve your situation in the future if your circumstances change.

 ## Objectives
 ### Educate